-Turtle Cove is pleased to offer exciting and educational field experiences for schools and other groups interested in wetland and aquatic sciences as well as the environmental history and issues related to Louisiana's coastal wetland loss.
-Field trips are available year-round (dependent on good weather), on certains of the week depending on time of school year and availability of staff, and they feature demonstrations, discussions, and hands-on exploration of the Manchac wetlands, all facilitated by professional scientists.
+Turtle Cove is pleased to offer exciting and educational field experiences for schools and other groups interested in wetland and aquatic sciences, as well as the environmental history and issues related to Louisiana's coastal wetland loss.
+Field trips are available year-round (dependent on good weather), on certain days of the week depending on time of school year and availability of staff, and they feature demonstrations, discussions, and hands-on exploration of the Manchac wetlands, all facilitated by professional scientists.

 Turtle Cove Graduate Students (from the Department of Biological Sciences) assist the Boat Captain in leading visiting groups, lending a different perspective each time to these already unique outings.
-Trips are held on weekdays only, and are dependent on when Turtle Cove graduate and undergraduate students are availble to lead the trips.
-For Spring and Fall semesters this will one or two days per week on M-F, and during summer months, M-Th.
+Trips are held on weekdays only, and are dependent on when Turtle Cove graduate and undergraduate students are available to lead the trips for any given semester.
+For Spring, Summer and Fall semesters, this will be one or two days per week on Mondays thru Thursdays (specific days designated each semester).
 There is no charge for trips, but we gladly accept donations to help cover the cost of gas and other expenses (see below for more info on making a donation to Turtle Cove).

 Turtle Cove recently updated its field trips with funding from both NOAA and GOMA for the Young Scientists Field Training Programs under each grant (see previous pages).
 These programs are appropriate for middle and high school students (and related community-based groups) seeking more advanced skills in wetland science.
 Check out our new Self-Guided Boardwalk Tour complete with outlines of each educational station on the boardwalk and a printable copy of our Visitor's Guide.